 On asking why she cannot take Indian nationality, Friederike says, that she will lose rental income from Berlin if she does that.
-“My father was working in German Embassy in India.
+“My father was working at the German Embassy in India.
 My parents have helped me with the finances to run this gaushala, rest I fund it somehow.
 My mother has passed away and I go to Berlin to visit my father once a year.”

 About the animal sacrifices in Indian tradition and consuming non-veg food items, she says, “Anything that contains a trace of violence, fear and hatred are bad for health, so I don’t believe in killing animals to satisfy our hunger.
 I believe food has a huge impact on our lives.
 There are known to be three categories in food: sattva (pure and light), rajas ( active and passionate ) and tamas (heavy, gross and violent) – meat falls into tamas and I think we are what we eat.”

 Humanity would have certainly changed if instead of material value, consciousness is regarded as the highest value.
 “I like it here because of my inclination towards the spiritual life, which seems to be easier here and the surroundings more conductive than anywhere else in the world,” says Friederike.

 “People are carried away by greed and selfishness most of the time and it makes us human to have compassion and empathy, otherwise, we are not more than animals.
 Selflessly helping people is the only way to move forward in life, I believe it is God’s work,” believes Friederike.